 Code of Practice

 BECS has adopted a voluntary Code of Practice to support provision of its services to its members and others with whom it deals.

-This can be found by clicking the following link – BECS Code of Practice.
+This can be found by clicking the button below.

 Articles of Association

-The current Articles of Association of BECS, as adopted by Special Resolution passed at the Nineteenth Annual General meeting of BECS held on Friday 15th December 2017, can be found by following the link below:
+The current Articles of Association of BECS, as adopted by Special Resolution passed at the Twenty First Annual General meeting of BECS held on Friday 6th December 2019, can be found by following the link below: